Jacksonspencerd/adaptive-encryption-mysql/docs/README.md

 Employee accessess database on a non-secure / unknown IP address / at 3AM.
 Data is dynamically encrypted based on potential 'threat level' (and set RBAC).

 ## To-Do
-- [ ] Put on cloudlab
+- [x] Put on cloudlab
-- [ ] write out instructions for registration and use
+- [x] write out instructions for registration and use
-- [ ] risk score not updating visually -> admin has 0.1, user has 0
+- [x] risk score not updating visually -> admin has 0.1, user has 0

 ### User Registration
 POST /api/auth/register

+Headers:
 Content-Type application/json

 ex: